 How to Prepare your Business for Black Friday & Cyber Monday

 Black Friday and Cyber Monday are just around the corner, and this annual seasonal sale has now become one of the most popular shopping events of the year.
 Millions of consumers eagerly search for bargain gifts and deals on their desktops, tablets and mobile phones in the build-up to Christmas, with the hopes of snagging a great deal.
-In 2017, the UK spent more than £1.4bn online during the Black Friday sales - it’s thought that these sales would have been even bigger had they happened after November 2017’s payday.
+In 2017, the UK spent more than £1.4bn online during the Black Friday sales.

 Get your Shopping Channels Sorted Out